ST. LUKE’s GOAL: $16,611

 CHALLENGE GOAL: $18,633

-The Annual Catholic Appeal resumes this weekend with an invitation to make a gift that will help many who have been impacted by the Covid-19 outbreak in our archdiocese.
-As one Body, we make sacrifices for others, not because they are Catholic, but because We Are Catholic!
+The Annual Catholic Appeal continues this weekend with an invitation to make a gift that will help many who have been impacted by the Covid-19 outbreak in our archdiocese.
+Unafraid, we make sacrifices for others, not because they are Catholic, but because We Are Catholic!

 This weekend we celebrate and honor our fathers, living and deceased.
 They are a reflection of the strength and steadfast love of God our Father.
 We share our gratitude for them as we look forward to returning to a more regular experience of our families and friends and a more routine schedule of activities and sacramental celebrations at our parish.